Lenoy Jones

-Lenoy Jones (born September 9, 1974) is a former professional American football player who played linebacker for seven seasons for the Houston/Tennessee Oilers and Cleveland Browns.
+Lenoy Jones (born September 9, 1974) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL) for the Houston / Tennessee Oilers and the Cleveland Browns.
+He played college football for the TCU Horned Frogs.

 Personal life

 He is married to LaJuana Jones and is the father of five boys.
 Lenoy is a history teacher at Midway High School and football coach at Midway in Central Texas.
 His son Lenoy Jones Jr. plays linebacker for the Baylor Bears.